nsw-education/doestyle/README.md

 ## Installation

 There are currently two installation options.
-Because `doestyle` is not on CRAN, it cannot be directly installed with the standard `install.packages` function.
+Because `doestyle` is not on yet on CRAN, it cannot be directly installed with the standard `install.packages` function.
 Instead, we can use the helper package [remotes](https://cran.r-project.org/package=remotes) to either install from BitBucket, or from a downloaded copy of the BitBucket repository.